Celebrating Passover

 Passover provides us with an annual opportunity to renew our commitments and teach our story to the next generation.
 We do so through a series of acts intended to help us internalize and live the wisdom of our tradition.
 From cleaning our homes to getting ready for the seder, everything we do to prepare for and to celebrate Passover is imbued with substantial spiritual significance.

-To register for KI's first night community seder, please click here.
-(Space is limited, RSVP by April 5.)
+To register for the Jewish Federation of the Berkshires second night community seder, please click here.
+(Space is limited, RSVP by April 6.)

 There is diversity in how K.I. households observe Passover; all are welcome to participate in the following meaningful acts.